PhilipMouris/data-engineering/README.md

 * How is wealth distributed in developed and developing countries?
 * How is wealth distributed in eastern and westerns countries?
 * How are Literacy rate and life expectancy related?
 * Do regions with higher unemployement and literacy rates have a higher number of HIV infections ?
-(More drug usage(sharing needles, higher sexual activity etc.)
+(More drug usage, sharing needles, higher sexual activity etc.)
 * Trends of quality of life over the period of 2015-2019 based on region of the country.
 * Quality of Life calculated as Life Expectancy * Happiness Score vs Economic status (Rich,Medium,Poor)